AdamAdonyi/WBA_Semiautomatized_EC50-calculation/README.md

   5, The titration allows to determine EC50 values regarding all secreted cytokines

+## Test
-The calculation was performed in GraphPad Prism in order to double check the accuracy (EC_50_test_data and R file)
+The calculation was performed in GraphPad Prism in order to double check the accuracy

+### Needed files:
+EC50_test.R
+EC50_training_data.xlsx

+## Experiment
+Experiment data was used to compare two different commercially available STING antagonist (A and B) to determine capability to induce cytokine secretion then calculate EC50 values for each cytokine respecively.

+### Needed files:
+2BM2HAMM84
+WBA.R
+Result_EC50_A.JPG
+Result_EC50_B.JPG